 The Cook Islands Trust – The most powerful Asset Protection Trust?

-The Cook Islands trust is largely regarded as the most powerful trust in the world, but there can be issues with this set up if the grantor or the trustee company do not operate with foresight and due diligence.
+The Cook Islands trust is largely regarded as the most powerful trust in the world, but there can be issues with this set up if the grantor and/or the trustee does not operate with foresight and due diligence.

 1. You have to move assets into a trust BEFORE there is a problem; a lawsuit, a divorce, a foreseeable bankruptcy.